stefanhans/programming-reactive-systems-in-go/README.md

 ### Chat Application

-The chat application is simple - join, leave and send a message.
+The chat application is simple - join, leave, and send messages to all others.

 ### CLI Features